nickbabcock/OhmGraphite/README.md

 ## Introduction

-OhmGraphite functions as a console app (cross platform) or a Windows service that periodically polls the hardware.
+OhmGraphite functions as a console app or a Windows service that periodically polls the hardware.
 My recommendation is that even though OhmGraphite can be run via Mono / Docker, many hardware sensors aren't available in those modes.

 I use this every day to create beautiful dashboards.
 Keep in mind, Open Hardware Monitor supported components will determine what metrics are available.
 Below are graphs / stats made with OhmGraphite (couple of the panels are complemented with [telegraf](https://github.com/influxdata/telegraf) as demonstrated in [Monitoring Windows system metrics with grafana](https://nbsoftsolutions.com/blog/monitoring-windows-system-metrics-with-grafana))